 - Increase the rate at which data arrives from Salesforce.

 - Increase the rate at which your database can accept changes.

-There are two ways to improve the rate at which data arrives from Salesforce:
+There best way to improve the rate at which data arrives from Salesforce:

 - Increase the number of tables CopyStorm backs up at the same time.
 This value is controlled by a parameter called “# Salesforce Threads” under “Network Parameters” on the “Advanced” tab.
 Most companies will see optimal performance using a value of 3 to 10.
 The optimal value for your company will likely depend on the rate at which your database will accept data.